MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/deployment-options-for-office-for-mac.md

 Whichever deployment method you decide to use, the following information can help you plan your Office for Mac deployment.

-- **What's new:** Before you deploy, review the information about [what's new for admins](what-s-new-for-admins-in-office-for-mac.md) in Office for Mac.
-This article includes information about system requirements, language support, and new features.

-- **Side-by-side installation:** You can't have Office 2016 for Mac, which is no longer supported, and Office 2019 for Mac installed on the same device.
-Also, you can't have Office for Mac (from an Office 365 or Microsoft 365 plan) along with either Office 2016 for Mac or Office 2019 for Mac (both of which are one-time purchase versions) installed on the same device.
+- **Side-by-side installations** You can't have two different versions of Office installed on a Mac.
+For example, you can't install Office LTSC for Mac 2021 on the same Mac where Office for Mac (from a Microsoft 365 or Office 365 subscription plan) is already installed.

-- **Deploying individual apps:**  Installer package files for individual applications are available on the Office Content Delivery Network (CDN).
+- **Deploying individual apps:**  Installer package files for individual applications, such as Word or Excel, are available to download from the Office Content Delivery Network (CDN).
 For links to those files, see [Most current packages for Office for Mac](/officeupdates/update-history-office-for-mac#most-current-packages-for-office-for-mac).

-- **Activation:** To use Office for Mac, it needs to be activated.
-Before you deploy, review the information about [how activation works](overview-of-activation-for-office-for-mac.md) in Office for Mac.
+- **Activation:** To use Office on a Mac, it needs to be activated.
+Before you deploy, review the information about [how activation works](overview-of-activation-for-office-for-mac.md) for Office for Mac.

-- **Uninstalling:** If you need to uninstall Office for Mac, you can [follow these steps to completely remove](https://support.microsoft.com/office/ec3aa66e-6a76-451f-9d35-cba2e14e94c0) Office for Mac.
-Unfortunately, there is no program to uninstall Office for Mac automatically.
+- **Uninstalling:** If you need to uninstall Office from a Mac, you can [follow these steps to completely remove](https://support.microsoft.com/office/ec3aa66e-6a76-451f-9d35-cba2e14e94c0) Office for Mac.
+Unfortunately, there is no program to uninstall Office from a Mac automatically.

-- **Version numbers** Version numbers of 16.17 or higher for retail or volume licensed installs indicate you have Office 2019 for Mac.
-Office 2016 for Mac, which is no longer supported, had version numbers of 16.16 or lower.
-Since the "major" version (16) hasn't changed between Office 2016 for Mac and Office 2019 for Mac, application settings, including policies, preferences, and preference domains are similar between the two versions.
-Also, add-ins and other extensibility solutions that were compatible with Office 2016 for Mac will most likely be compatible with Office 2019 for Mac or will require minimal testing.

 ## Upgrade to Office for Mac or to Office 2019 for Mac